aarpon/hrm_docs/docs/user/resultimages.rst

 |MoviesLinks|

-.. note:: Notice how useful these automatically made movies are for
+.. note:: These automatically made movies are quite useful for
           prepraring presentations.

 Colocalization